 The importance of communication grows.
 Communication is the lifeline in any relationship.
+But in the process of communication there may be many language barriers.
+And overcoming these barriers makes this communication effective.

 What creates the barriers in communication?